rpoleski/MulensModel/developers_board.md

   * MagnificationCurve class:
     * re-write magnification() to use lazy loading (here or in model.py)
   * Model class:
+    * reorder functions so that it looks good on website
     * Model.set\_parameters() should remember previously set values (of course unless they're overwritten)
     * Class Model should not allow accessing attributes that shouldn't be there, eg., q for single lens case.
     * Function that prints RA, Dec, t\_0\_par, t\_0\_kep, types of parallaxes turned on, and textual description of type of model